thorsteneckel/vue-spine/README.md

 # Vue-Spine

-> Vuex based models ready for usage in Vue.js.
+> Reactive models based on ES6 classes and Vuex..

 ## What is Vue-Spine?

 Vue-Spine is a Vue.js plugin based on the Vuex state management.
-It enables the usage of class based models.
+It enables the usage of ES6 class based models.
+There is a short [git-pitch presentation](https://gitpitch.com/thorsteneckel/vue-spine) about it.

 The `Model` API is strongly inspired by [Spine.js](https://github.com/spine/spine) (similar/slim [Backbone.js](http://backbonejs.org/)) which is inspired by [Rails](https://github.com/rails/rails) [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord).
 For an example see below.